duMagnus/ai-tutor/README.md

 ---

+## Parent Dashboard Implementation Details

+This section describes how the Parent Dashboard is implemented in the AI Tutor application.

+### Overview
+- The Parent Dashboard allows parents to manage child accounts, view progress, and access learning metrics.
+- All data is fetched via backend endpoints (Firebase Functions), never directly from the frontend.
+- The dashboard is designed to be clean, data-focused, and engaging for parents.

+### Implementation Details
+1. **Invite Code Display**
+   - The dashboard displays the parent's unique invite code, which can be shared with children for onboarding.
+   - The invite code is fetched from the backend via a secure API endpoint.

+2. **Child Account Management**
+   - Parents can view a list of their child accounts linked via the invite code.
+   - Future enhancements may include adding/removing children and managing permissions.

+3. **Progress & Metrics Visualization**
+   - The dashboard shows each child's learning progress, time spent, and key metrics using charts (e.g., Chart.js or Recharts).
+   - Data is fetched from backend endpoints that aggregate and return relevant metrics.

+4. **Role-Based Access**
+   - Only users with the parent role can access the Parent Dashboard.
+   - The frontend routes authenticated parents to the Parent Dashboard after login/signup.

+5. **Technologies Used**
+   - **React**: Frontend UI and routing.
+   - **Firebase Functions**: Backend endpoints for secure data access.
+   - **Firestore**: Stores user, child, and progress data (accessed only via backend).
+   - **Chart.js/Recharts**: For data visualization.

+---

-## Backend-Only Database Access Policy
+## Database Access Policy

-**Important:** All Firestore and database operations must be performed via backend endpoints (Firebase Functions).
-The frontend must never call Firestore or any database directly.
+All database (Firestore) access must be performed through backend endpoints (Firebase Functions).
+The frontend should never access Firestore or any database directly.
+Instead, the frontend must call backend APIs, and only the backend is responsible for reading/writing to the database.
 This ensures security, proper access control, and maintainability.
-All data required by the frontend should be fetched through secure backend APIs.